 It’s easy to imagine a kid learning coding being stuck in front of a computer for the rest of their lives.
 However, that doesn’t have to be the case!
 In fact, coding experience can open up many opportunities and make your child more marketable when they start applying for awards, scholarships, and even jobs!
-In the digital age, there are plenty of ways for kids to learn coding, free.
+There are plenty of paid coding apps, websites, and books for kids to learn to code.
+In the digital age, there are even more ways to learn coding for kids, free.

 Free Coding Apps for Kids